 I have a particular client that decided to sell his business last year.
 We’ve spent the past 24 months working on the ins and outs of that transaction.
 The sale recently took place, and he ended up amassing a nice seven-figure amount even after taxes.
 What’s interesting about this individual is that he is in his mid-60s and just now trying to figure out how to fund his retirement.

 Don’t get me wrong, that amount is plenty if utilized the right way.
-However, this person is accustomed to living off several hundred thousands of dollars a year.
+However, this person is accustomed to living on several hundred thousand dollars each year.
 If he continues that lifestyle without investing properly, he will be broke in a few years.
 Since he’s only in his mid-60s, his life expectancy could span another 30 years!

 Since his entire net worth was in his business, he’s never really dealt with investments such as stocks, bonds, and things of that nature.
 Utilizing his money for investment real estate didn’t interest him.
 He simply didn’t want to deal with someone else’s headache.
 His hope is to just retire and enjoy the retired life.
 Going places he’s never been.
 Seeing things he’s never had the chance to because he spent so much time working.
 He knows enough about finances to understand placing his money in a CD at the bank and only returning a measly 1% or so in interest rates won’t give him the lasting effect he is looking for.
 So he’s left working with a planner to help direct him on the things that he has no clue about.

 This business owner is now telling me, “I wish I had learned this years ago.
 I wish I had someone telling me NOT to wrap everything up in my business this whole time.”

 The truth is, he’d actually be even wealthier had he done it differently.